Seamless SDK (Payment Android)

 Step 8: Create payment

-with the selected payment method.
+with the selected payment method to complete the payment process:

 startPaymentSeamlessLite(